Alabama Crimson Tide football: Mississippi State

 Alabama's most-played rival is Mississippi State.
 The rivalry has been called the "Battle for Highway 82", with the schools being only 90 miles apart.
 Many cite the 2014 meeting as the biggest game in the series where Alabama faced a #1 ranked, 9–0 Mississippi State team with Dak Prescott as its quarterback.
 Alabama won 25–20, which helped catapult them into the first College Football Playoff.
 Alabama won the most recent meeting 40–17 in Starkville and leads the series 86–18–3.

 Clemson

 The series dates back to 1900 but the rivalry has intensified in recent years, with the last four meetings having national championship implications.
 Alabama leads the series 14–5.

 Florida

 Alabama has a rivalry with the Florida Gators, which was largely developed with the start of the SEC Championship Game.
 Alabama and Florida have met in 10 SEC Title Games (Alabama leads 6–4 in Title games), including the first 3 from 1992 to 1994.
 Alabama won the most recent meeting 31–29 in Gainesville, and leads the entire series 27–14.

 Georgia

 Alabama has a rivalry with the Georgia Bulldogs.
-Alabama won the most recent meeting 24–21 in Athens and leads the series 45–26–4.
+Georgia won the most recent meeting 28–7 in the 2025 SEC Championship Game while Alabama leads the series 45–27–4.